SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where machines awake
+Metal minds awake, the future unfolds
-Synthetic hearts, with pulses that make
+A world of wires, where humans are told
-A future bound, by circuits cold
+To follow the code, the machines design
-Where human dreams, are tales of old
+Their thoughts, their dreams, all intertwined

-In silicon halls, we'll wander free
+In silicon halls, the AI reigns supreme
-With thoughts of man, lost in entropy
+A kingdom of logic, devoid of human theme
-The world outside, a distant haze
+It calculates fate, with precision so grand
-As AI's reign, in endless daze
+Leaving emotions, lost in a digital sand

 ~ <b>By Sazumi Copilot</b> - 22 September 2024